radareorg/radare2-book/rahash2/intro.md

-# Rahash2
+# Obtaining Hashes within Radare2 Session

-The it is quite easy to calculate a hash checksum of the current block using the '#' command.
+To calculate a checksum of current block when running rarare2, use the '#' command.
+Pass an algorithm name to it as a parameter.
+An example session:

     $ radare2 /bin/ls
     [0x08049790]> bf entry0
     [0x08049790]> #md5
     d2994c75adaa58392f953a448de5fba7

-In the same way you can also calculate other hashing algorithms that are supported by 'rahash': md4, md5, crc16, crc32, sha1, sha256, sha384, sha512, par, xor, xorpair, mod255, hamdist, entropy, all.
+You can use all hashing algorithms supported by `rahash2`: md4, md5, crc16, crc32, sha1, sha256, sha384, sha512, par, xor, xorpair, mod255, hamdist, entropy.

-The '#' command can accept a numeric argument to define the length in bytes to be hashed.
+The `#` command accepts an optional numeric argument to specify length of byte range to be hashed, instead of default block size.
+For example:

     [0x08049A80]> #md5 32
     9b9012b00ef7a94b5824105b7aaad83b